avocadomedia/hackathon/README.md

 3. Copy `.env.example` to `.env`
 4. Run `php artisan migrate:fresh --seed` to create the database and seed it with demo data (including admin user)
 5. Run `npm run build` to build assets or `npm run dev` to watch for changes

-## PDOK

-We use the PDOK API to retrieve the data of the locations: create an account to obtain an API key.
-For this hackathon, you can use `pk.eyJ1Ijoiam9yci1yIiwiYSI6ImNsbmQwMThwbDAwY3cyaXA0OHZwaDZ4ZmMifQ.YawP-ZA-52PE3xBK79PcEQ`.

 ## Features